 And here is the image:

 An RGBA image has 4 channels (unlike an RGB image that has only 3).
 The fourth channel is an alpha channel.
-An alpha value of 255 will make the pixel fully opaque, value 0 will make it fully transparent, values in between will make the pixel partly transparent.
+An alpha value of 255 will make the pixel fully opaque, a value of 0 will make it fully transparent, and values in between will make the pixel partly transparent.

-In the code below we create an RGBA image, initially setting the same blue and orange areas as before, with and alpha value of 255.
-We then loop over the image changing the alpha value of each pixel to be equal to its x coordinate.
-This means that the pixels on the left side of the image will be transparent, and the pixels at the right will be almost fully opaque.
-The transparency varies smoothly from left to right.:
+In the code below we create an RGBA image, initially setting the same blue and orange areas as before, with an alpha value of 255.
+We then create a 1-dimensional array of length 200 with values that gradually change from 0 to 255.
+We fill channel 3 of each line of the image with these values.
+This means that the pixels on the left side of the image will be transparent, and the pixels on the right will be almost fully opaque.
+The transparency varies smoothly from left to right:

 And here is the image: